Module: RubyTerraform

 .destroy(parameters = {}, invocation_options = {}) ⇒ Object Originally defined in module ClassMethods

-Invokes the terraform destroy command which destroys terraform managed infrastructure.
+Invokes the terraform destroy command which destroys terraform managed

 .force_unlock(parameters = {}, invocation_options = {}) ⇒ Object Originally defined in module ClassMethods

-Invokes the terraform force-unlock command which manually unlocks the state for the defined configuration.
+Invokes the terraform force-unlock command which manually unlocks the

 This will not modify your infrastructure.
 This command removes the lock on the state for the current workspace.
 The behavior of this lock is dependent on the backend being used.
 Local state files cannot be unlocked by another process.